 …so I was expecting the worse.

-After searching high and low for a copy of “Legend”… Ip Man pulled through.
+After searching high and low for a copy of “Legend”,… Ip Man pulled through.
 I really liked this version.

-This is a great kung fu movie but some don’t agree.
+This is a great kung fu movie, but some don’t agree.
 Here’s why…

 It’s worth watching.
 It’s almost as good as Ip Man 1.
 Although, I still give the first Ip Man movie a higher rating.
-(Hats off to Donnie Yen for helping put Wing Chun on the map, like Bruce Lee did.)
+(Hats off to Donnie Yen for helping put Wing Chun on the map, as Bruce Lee did.)

 This confused and frustrated many people.
 Then there was the problem that some DVD jackets had “Ip Man 3” written on them.
 I’m guessing those were bootlegs(?).

-It deserves to be watched and judged on its own merits
+The Legend is Born: Ip Man deserves to be watched and judged on its own merits

-If you watch the movie on its own merits, like I did, you’ll enjoy it very much.
+If you watch the movie on its own merits, as I did, you’ll enjoy it very much.
 It also helps that this version is a pre-qual to the first two Ip Man movies.
 So the break from Donnie Yen isn’t so hard to take.

 In “Legend,” Ip Man is young.
-The movie starts with him learning Wing Chun as a child, and then through his high school and university years.
+The movie starts with him learning Wing Chun as a child and then through his high school and university years.

 I won’t give away the plot – you’ll have to watch it.